2058govindsingh/Smart-Naka/README.md

 There is a database of stolen vehicles in the Vaahan portal maintained by the Ministry of Road Transport and Highways, Government of India.
 We need to create a mobile app integrating with Vaahan portal through API so that a constable executing naka at the road can check the details of a suspicious vehicle in his mobile at real time.
 The traditional method of Naka is quite slow, because the constable has to manually take all the inputs mostly in pen-paper mode, & then get it checked from the police station.
 ## Proposed Solution:
 We intend to solve these problems by giving an interface to access the database in the form of an Android application.
-We are using ANPR(Automatic Number Plate Recognition) technique through which we target to provide the constable a very low querying time through their mobile phones.
+We are using ANPR(Automatic Number Plate Recognition) technology through which we target to provide the constable a very low querying time through their mobile phones.

 ## Screenshots of the application